Folakemi2024/Skill-Harvest-Sales-Report/README.md

 ---

 Microsoft Excel is used for the data cleaning, analysis and visualization [ Download Here] ( https://www.microsoft.com)

+# Data Analysis
+- Data Cleaning and Analysis
+- Reporting with Pivot
+-
+  i.
+Click on any place on the table

+  ii.
+Click Insert

+  iii.
+Click Pivot Table

+  iv.
+Click Table/Range

+   v.
+To create another Pivot table from the existing one

+  vi.
+Click Control A to higlight

+  vii.
+Control C to Copy

+  viii.
+Control V to Paste in a new space

 # Sales Metrics Overview
 ---